Donor Stewardship Tips

 Following an effective stewardship plan can help you to create strong personal connections between your donors and your mision, transitioning them from supporters to integral members of your organization.

 Showing genuine, timely, and regular donor appreciation is a huge part of maintaining strong relationships with your supporters!
 A “thank you” message following a donation for Family Promise Giving Day should be your standard practices.
 On your Family Promise Giving Day profile editor, you will be able to create a custom “Thank You” message during your Family Promise Giving Day profile completion process.
 However, the gratitude should not stop there!
 Hand-written thank yous and thank-you calls can be even more impactful and everlasting!
 In addition to the standardized thank you message that is included with your donor’s online donation receipt, consider sending out a more personalized message a few weeks to a month after Family Promise Giving Day.

 This email should include your donor’s name and other personalized features.
 Tell them how their gift is changing or improving the services you provide as a nonprofit.
 If possible, show them the impact their gift is making with concrete images or stories.

 You can start this dialogue by asking your donors how they prefer to be contacted (phone, email, text message, etc.) and then proceed to contact them in that way.
 Showing initial respect for their preferences will go a long way.

 Ask your donors for feedback and be a responsive and active listener by monitoring your social channels and emails to keep track of popular suggestions.
 Make sure you follow up with your donors and inform them of how you are using your feedback to move forward.

-After The Family Promise Coronavirus Emergency Relief schedule regular touch points on your annual calendar to ensure that you are staying constantly engaged with your donors.
+After Family Promise Week schedule regular touch points on your annual calendar to ensure that you are staying constantly engaged with your donors.

 - Make it a point to share images and updates on projects that your donors’ contributions are directly helping to fund.